Bama Vijayam (1934 film): Production

 Bama Vijayam marked the acting debut of Carnatic musician and singer G. N. Balasubramaniam, who played the role of sage Narada.
 In the film's opening credits, Balasubramaniam's name appeared as "Hutchins Plate Fame Sangeetha Vidwan".
 The film was produced by A. N. Maruthachalam Chettiar under his banner, Chellam Talkies.
 "Chellam" was also Chettiar's pet name.
 The film's ending showed all the characters singing the song Jana Gana Mana, which film historian Randor Guy mentions it as the first time the future national anthem of India was sung on screen.
 The rendition of the song instilled a feeling of patriotism amongst cinema goers.

 Soundtrack

 K. Thyagaraja Desigar composed the film's score.
 There were 59 songs in the film, out of which Balasubramaniam sang 10.
 Balasubramaniam's first song as the character was "Balakanakamaya", a Tyagaraja kirtana which Guy believed to be the first composition of the aforementioned saint in the Atana raga.
-Another song was "Koti Nathulu", a duet by Balasubramaniam and M. R. Krishnamurthi.
+Another song was "Koti Nadulu", a duet by Balasubramaniam and M. R. Krishnamurthi.
 The song was also another composition by Tyagaraja based on the raga Todi.